 If you are a researcher, engineer, or QA professional, you know the frustration of loading heavy, resource-intensive software just to compare two video clips.
 Whether you are evaluating a new compression algorithm, auditing rendering output, or benchmarking an AI video upscaling model, you need a workflow that is fast, accurate, and lightweight.

 TwinLens is a browser-based comparison tool that runs entirely locally — no uploads, no servers, no sign-in.
-Drop two videos in and you are ready to analyze within seconds.
+Drop in 2, 3, or up to 4 videos and you are ready to analyze within seconds.

 Getting started: drop your videos

-Navigate to the TwinLens comparison page and drop your two video files side by side.
-TwinLens automatically synchronizes playback and normalizes the display size of both clips.
-The toolbar switches into video mode and the two clips begin looping in sync immediately.
+Navigate to the TwinLens comparison page and drop your video files into the panels — up to four at a time.
+TwinLens automatically synchronizes playback, normalizes display size across all clips, and keeps them aligned with continuous drift correction.
+The toolbar switches into video mode and every clip begins looping in sync immediately.

 Views, metadata, and zoom